Royal College of Music

 Vital statistics: It's a small conservatoire with around 700 students, including 200 postgraduates.
 40 per cent come from overseas.
 The college offers its own BMus degree as well as a BSc in physics and musical performance in partnership with Imperial College.

 Added value: Exceptional collection of manuscripts, musical instruments and music, as well as Europe's oldest keyboard instrument: a clavicytherium, or portrait harpsichord.
 It runs exchange schemes with a number of institutions across Europe and the US.
+Major addition in 1965 when more practice rooms and a recital hall were constructed in yellow brick.
+Centenary appeal in 1986 resulted in new Britten Theatre, designed by Sir Hugh Casson.
+More practice rooms added in 2008.

 Teaching: Scored 86 per cent for student satisfaction in the most recent National Student Survey.